aws-samples/aws-bookstore-demo-app/README.md

 EU (Frankfurt) |	eu-central-1 | [![Launch Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home?region=eu-central-1#/stacks/new?stackName=MyBookstore&templateURL=https://s3.amazonaws.com/aws-bookstore-demo/master-fullstack.yaml)

 3. Continue through the CloudFormation wizard steps
-    1. Name your stack, i.e. MyBookstore
+    1. Name your stack, e.g. MyBookstore
     2. Name your S3 bucket (must be lowercase and has to unique across all existing bucket names in Amazon S3).
 See [bucket naming rules](https://docs.aws.amazon.com/AmazonS3/latest/dev//BucketRestrictions.html#bucketnamingrules).
     3. Provide a project name (must be lowercase, letters only, and **under ten characters**).
-This is used when naming your resources, i.e. tables, search domain, etc.).
+This is used when naming your resources, e.g. tables, search domain, etc.
     4. After reviewing, check the blue box for creating IAM resources.
 4. Choose **Create stack**.
 This will take ~20 minutes to complete.
 5. Sign into your application